Time reversal of Markov processes with jumps under a finite entropy condition: Introduction

 where $\Bf$ is a vector field and the jump kernel $\Jf$ satisfies $\IZs (|y-x|\wedge 1)\,\Jf _{ t,x}(dy)< \infty$ for any $t,x$ to assure that the integral in the expression of the generator is well-defined.
 This also implies that the sample paths have bounded variation. \\ Then, under some hypotheses, its time-reversed process admits the Markov generator defined by

 with and the backward jump kernel $\Jb$ is the unique solution of the flux equation

-where the known coefficients are the forward jump kernel $\Jf$ and the marginal $\pp_t$: the law of the forward process at time $t$. \\ Formula \eqref{eq-65pb} remains valid when the sample paths only assumed to have bounded quadratic variation.
+where the known coefficients are the forward jump kernel $\Jf$ and the marginal $\pp_t$: the law of the forward process at time $t$. \\ Formula \eqref{eq-65pb} remains valid when the sample paths are only supposed to have bounded quadratic variation.
 This happens when

 In this wider setting, the expression of the generator requires some truncation technicalities from which we stay apart during this introduction, see \eqref{eq-60} below.